-First, you will need to set the proper settings to allow Windows Explorer to connect to the FTP server.
+To use FTP, you first need to set the proper settings to allow Windows Explorer to connect to the FTP server.
 We'll walk you through the steps below.

-- Enter the FTP address for your domain, e.g. ftp://ftp-acme.egnyte.com (replace acme with your Egnyte domain name).
-Click Next to continue.
+- Enter the FTP address for your domain, e.g., ftp://ftp-acme.egnyte.com (replace acme with your Egnyte domain name).

 - Make sure Log on anonymously is NOT checked.

 - Enter your username (Example: jsmith$acme).
 The format to enter username and password is egnyteusername$egnytedomainname.

 - Click Next.

 - Enter a name to call this connection, (Example: Acme FTP).
 Click Next.

 - Make sure Open this network place when I click Finish is checked, and click Finish.

 - Enter your password for the Egnyte username you specified in step 10 earlier and check the box to Save password if you're on a trusted computer.

 - Click Log On.